haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

 );
 app.use(bodyParser.json());

-// Use passed PROT or as default 8080 const port = process.env.PORT || 8080;
+// Use passed PORT or as default 8080 const port = process.env.PORT || 8080;

 // Start listening to requests